stvmlbrn/generator-cfml-mvc/README.md

 If you define the 'assetsFolder' properly for each environment in the config.json file, you can load resources specific to your environment.
 For example `<script src='assets/#applciation.config.assetsFolder#/js/myfile.js'></script>` will load the minified file in production, but load your full source in development (helpful when troubleshooting js errors).

-## Bower Configuration
+## Front-End Dependencies
-Includes Bootstrap, jQuery, and Font Awesome and will install to `/assets/components`.
+Choose from Bower or NPM to manage your front-end dependencies.
+By default, Bootstrap, jQuery, and Font Awesome will be included.
+If using Bower, files will be installed to `/assets/components` and if using NPM files will be installed in the `node_modules` folder.

+You may also opt-out of using a front-end dependency manager by choosing 'None'.

 ## Options
 * `--skip-install`